w3c/wai-aria-practices/ARIA/apg/patterns/carousel/examples/carousel-1-prev-next.md

                 <ul>
                   <li>Informs assistive technologies to identify the element as a &quot;carousel&quot; rather than a &quot;region.&quot;</li>
                   <li>Affects how the assistive technology renders the role but does not affect functionality, such as commands for navigating to landmark regions.</li>
+                  <li>NOTE: The <code>aria-roledescription</code> value is defined using the language of the page and should be localized by the author.</li>
                 </ul>
               </td>
             </tr>